david-c0rtes/ADS_Project/README.md

 File Name: user_data

-Each user's data includes:

 XP: Total XP accumulated based on habit streaks.

 Level: Calculated from the XP.

-**Habits:**

-**Each habit includes:**
+Habit Name

+Frequency

+Preferred Time

+Notification Preference: yes or no

-Name, Frequency, Preferred Time, Notification Preference, History: A 7-day record of whether the habit was completed (yes or no).
+History: A 7-day record of whether the habit was completed (yes or no).

 ### Example Data Format in user_data: